 - Spirulina can increase fat burning during exercise.

 How to Consume Spirulina

 When choosing Spirulina, make sure to choose one that is organic, as others can be contaminated or have nitrate compounds as additives.
-The best one I’ve found is from Mountain Rose Herbs and it is also the cheapest organic Spirulina I’ve seen.
+The one I’m currently using can be purchased here and it is also the cheapest organic Spirulina I’ve seen.

 It does taste like pond water though, so many people prefer supplements like this high quality spirulina capsule.